 The FDA-approved PinPointe laser is the safest and most effective treatment for toenail fungus.
 It uses targeted heat to kill fungus beneath the nail without damaging surrounding tissue.

-Side effects: Virtually none, making it safe for most patients
+• Side effects: None, making it safe for all patients

 Our nail doctors in Littleton, CO, have extensive experience with the PinPointe laser and recommend it for most cases.
 Patients often see new, healthy nails growing in 6–9 months, depending on nail growth rate.